TL;DR

 - Compulsory Excess: Set by the insurer and non-negotiable.
 It's based on their assessment of your risk (age, car type, experience).

 - Voluntary Excess: An additional amount you agree to pay on top of the compulsory excess.
-Choosing a higher voluntary excess can lower your overall premium, but you must be sure you can afford to pay it if you need to make a claim.
+Choosing a higher voluntary excess can lower your overall premium, but you should consider whether you may need to be sure you can afford to pay it if you may need to make a claim.

 Optional Extras: Are They Worth the Investment?